 It is common for people visiting or relocating to the Phoenix area to be concerned about Valley Fever.
-While some contract Valley Fever, most people are not affected very seriously, and many people never even know that they have it.
+While some contract Valley Fever, most people are not affected very severely, and many people never even know that they have it.

 About Valley Fever

-In the U.S. it is prevalent in the Southwest where temperatures are high and the soils are dry.
+In the U.S. it is prevalent in the Southwest where temperatures are high, and the soils are dry.
 Arizona, California, Nevada, New Mexico, and Utah are primary locations, but there have been cases in other states as well.

 It is estimated that about one-third of the people in the lower desert areas of Arizona have had Valley Fever at some point.
-Your chances of getting Valley Fever are about 1 out of 33, but the longer you live in the Desert Southwest the higher your chances of infection.
+Your chances of getting Valley Fever are about 1 out of 33, but the longer you live in the Desert Southwest, the higher your chances of infection.
 There are between 5,000 and 25,000 new cases of Valley Fever each year.
 You don't have to live there to get it—people visiting or traveling through the area have been infected, too.

 Dogs can get Valley Fever and might need long-term medication.
 Horses, cattle sheep, and other animals can also get Valley Fever.

 Anyone can contract Valley Fever.
 Once infected, however, certain groups seem to have more instances of it spreading to other parts of their bodies; as far as gender is concerned, men are more likely than women, and, when considering race, African Americans and Filipinos are more likely to have the disease spread.
 People with compromised immune systems are also at risk.
 People ages 60-79 make up the highest percentage of reported cases.